groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/java/barcode/pptx.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Enhance or protect document content with signatures"
+  title: "Build documents using data-powered templates"
-  description: "The GroupDocs.Assembly for Java library is designed for signing and further processing popular file formats.
-Quickly and easily add, modify, verify, or delete various types of signatures."
+  description: "GroupDocs.Assembly for Java simplifies document creation across popular file types.
+Use templates to add charts, tables, lists, links, images, and barcodes seamlessly."
   image: "/img/assembly/features_barcode.webp" # 500x500 px
   image_description: "Features of GroupDocs.Assembly"
   features:
     # feature loop
-    - title: "Document signing"
+    - title: "Generate reports using business data"
-      content: "Sign any page of supported documents with text, images, barcodes, QR codes, or stamps.
-Add hidden metadata like EXIF in images or protect document content from unauthorized changes using digital certificates."
+      content: "The API populates documents with data from formats like JSON, XML, and CSV efficiently and accurately."

     # feature loop
-    - title: "Signature search and verification"
+    - title: "Visualize data with built-in elements"
-      content: "There’s much more you can do with a signed document.
-We offer verification of signatures to ensure everything is in order.
-Additionally, you can retrieve a list of all document signatures through a search."
+      content: "GroupDocs.Assembly supports native elements like tables, charts, and lists, along with text, links, images, and real-time barcode generation."

     # feature loop
-    - title: "Modify signatures"
+    - title: "Insert data where you need it"
-      content: "Most previously added signatures can be modified.
-Easily correct text, adjust position, or change color."
+      content: "With LINQ-based templates, you can place data precisely, use loops to add arrays, and customize formatting such as color programmatically."

     # feature loop
-    - title: "Delete signatures"
+    - title: "Wide compatibility with file types"
-      content: "Our solution supports full CRUD operations for signatures.
-Many types of signatures can be deleted from a document when necessary."
+      content: "Handle files like MS Office documents, PDFs, HTML, OpenOffice, and emails.
+You can also merge one document into another."

   code_samples_ext:
     # code sample ext loop
-    - title: "How to create a barcode signature"
+    - title: "How to create a barcode dynamically"
       content: |
-        This example demonstrates how to place a customized barcode on PPTX document pages.
+        This example shows how to dynamically generate and add a barcode to a PPTX document.
       code:
         title: "Java"
         content: |
           ```java {style=abap}
-          // Provide the document to be signed
+          // Prepare a template with a barcode placeholder
           // <<barcode [barcode_expression] -barcode_type>>

-          // Create signature options with the desired text
+          // Set the path to your template file
           String template = "barcode_template.pptx";

-          // Set the relative barcode position on the page
+          // Load data from a specific source
           CsvDataSource data_csv =
               new CsvDataSource("Barcode Labels.csv",
               new CsvDataLoadOptions(true));

-          // Set the barcode padding from the page edge
+          // Build a data source object with the necessary data
           DataSourceInfo data
               = new DataSourceInfo(data_csv, "label");

-          // Set the color of the bars
+          // Create an instance of DocumentAssembler
           DocumentAssembler asm = new DocumentAssembler();

-          // Define the message font style
+          // Customize barcode settings
           asm.BarcodeSettings.Resolution = 1200;
           asm.BarcodeSettings.BaseYDimension = 5f;

-          // Specify the message position
+          // Save the updated document with the barcode
           asm.AssembleDocument(template, "result.pptx", data);
           ```
         platform: "java"